cyrilletuzi/angular-async-local-storage/docs/MAP_OPERATIONS.md

 # `Map`-like operations

-In addition to the classic `localStorage`-like API, this lib also provides a partial `Map`-like API for advanced operations.
+In addition to the classic `localStorage`-like API, this library also provides a partial `Map`-like API for advanced operations.

 To use it: